Holditch History, Family Crest & Coats of Arms

 Early Origins of the Holditch family

-Another 159 words (11 lines of text) covering the years 1600 and 1720 are included under the topic Early Holditch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holditch research.
+Another 80 words (6 lines of text) covering the years 1600 and 1720 are included under the topic Early Holditch History in all our PDF Extended History products and printed products wherever possible.

 Holditch Spelling Variations